dnlong91/Object-Oriented-Java-Programming-Data-Structures-and-Beyond/Course3-UCSDGraphs/Assignment3.md

 __public List<GeographicPoint> dijkstra(GeographicPoint start, GeographicPoint goal)__

-For larger-scale testing or to see the search visualization, you can run the MapApp application with the real-world road data.
+For larger-scale runtimebenchmark or to see the search visualization, you can run the MapApp application with the real-world road data.
 Just make sure to select Dijkstra as your search algorithm.

 ### Step 2: Author AStarSearch
 Please refer back to the videos this week for A Star Search pseudo-code.
 You'll likely be able to use your Dijkstra method as a starting point.
 Although there are critical changes to make going from Dijkstra to AStarSearch, you will also likely need to make an additional modification and/or add a new support class to help facilitate this search.
 Specifically, you'll need to be able to store two distance values.
 You'll want to keep the actual distance from the start node (just as we did in Dijkstra) but also keep a predicted distance (actual distance + straight line distance) which will be used by the priority queue to prioritize "better" paths.